ergoplatform/ergodocs/docs/dev/stack/appkit.md

 And finally we:

 1. Use the prover to sign the built transaction
-2. Thus obtain a `SignedTransaction` instance
+2. Thus, obtain a `SignedTransaction` instance
 3. Use the blockchain context to send the signed transaction to the Ergo node.